gwynethhuynh/gwynethhuynh.github.io/_pages/about.md

 profile:
   align: right
-  image: prof_pic.jpg
+  image: puppy.jpeg
   image_circular: false # crops the image to make it circular
-  address: >
+  # address: >
-    <p>555 your office number</p>
+  #   <p>555 your office number</p>
-    <p>123 your address street</p>
+  #   <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+  #   <p>Your City, State 12345</p>

-news: true  # includes a list of news items
+news: false  # includes a list of news items
-latest_posts: true  # includes a list of the newest posts
+latest_posts: false  # includes a list of the newest posts
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-This is some random text -- this should change the frontend.
+## Professional Life
-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.
+Hi!
+My name is Gwyneth Huynh and I am an aspiring software engineer.
+I graduated Summa Cum Laude at UCLA and am currently a master’s student at Georgia Tech.
+I have experience processing and visualizing microbiome and genetic data in Dr. Huiying Li’s Lab at UCLA.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.
+## Personal Life

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I enjoy practicing wushu, a Chinese Martial Art, outside of research and school.
+I was previously a part of UCLA’s wushu club and competition team, where I made lifelong friends and cherished memories.
+I’m also a big foodie and am always looking to try new things!